- Written by Dr.Mehmet Demircioglu

 A crown can look thin even while it is improving.
 This is frustrating for patients because the crown is often seen in mirrors, elevator lights, photographs, and overhead light.
 It can feel more exposed than the front.

-When I evaluate crown progress, I ask whether the contrast is decreasing, whether the whorl is being respected, and whether the grafts are improving coverage in the planned zone.
-I do not expect every crown to look dense under every light.
+When crown progress is reviewed, the useful questions are whether the contrast is decreasing, whether the whorl is being respected, and whether the grafts are improving coverage in the planned zone.
+Not every crown will look dense under every light.

 If you had crown work, your monthly photos should include a top view from the same height and the same light.
 Do not compare a dry crown in soft light with a wet crown under flash.
 That comparison will almost always punish the result.